open-telemetry/community/projects/react-native.md

 developer to be able to gather this telemetry from the native layer and be able to connect it with a particular operation or view rendered on the JS layer to uncover performance issues.

-### Goals, objectives, and requirements

-The goal of this project is to establish a SIG that will build on the existing OTel Javascript packages to provide instrumentation for app developers that build in React Native.
-As OpenTelemetry grows to capture telemetry from new systems and types of applications, it should provide tooling for these types of hybrid mobile applications that are not directly built in the Android and iOS ecosystems.

-React Native presents a unique scenario for OpenTelemetry: a seemingly-familiar ecosystem, written in Javascript, with tooling that might not be appropriate for the core OTel JavaScript packages.
-A separate SIG could decide the proper way to build on top of the Javascript repos to provide mobile-specific instrumentation.

 ## Deliverables

 - Add a React Native example application to the opentelemetry-demo repo (to evolve as further deliverables are completed)
-- A strategy for re-using packages from the JS repos in a RN environment
+- Updates to the existing Web Tracer Provider and fetch/xhr instrumentation packages so that they can be used reliably in a RN environment
-  - an implementation of this strategy for the existing JS tracer provider and fetch/xhr instrumentations
+  - In addition, a strategy should be developed for how to deal with similar packages going forward, questions to answer
+include: How do we name things so that it's clear when they can be used in either a web or RN app vs. just web?
+How can we still re-use most of a package's code when a small section relies on a Web only API?
+What testing can be added to these packages to detect breaking changes for RN apps
 - React-friendly wrappers over the existing OpenTelemetry JS API (using hooks, components, etc.)
 - JS Wrappers over the OpenTelemetry Android and Swift SDKs to allow them to be used in a RN app as Native Modules
 - A resource detector to automatically pull mobile client information for RN apps
-- Instrumentation libraries for popular React Native frameworks (Redux, React Navigation)
+- Instrumentation libraries for popular React Native frameworks (Redux, React Navigation, etc.)

 ## Staffing